0 hidden charges. 0 forex

 Mutual Funds - An Evaluation

 • Nature of investment: Mutual funds are an indirect form of investment as the fund house pools together money from different investors to invest in a basket of equity-related securities.
 As an individual investor, you get certain units assigned in proportion to the amount you have invested based according to Net Asset Value (NAV) prevailing in the market.
-So, if you have invested ₹10K in a Mutual Fund with a NAV of ₹50, then you get 200 units to your name.
+S

 • Degree of Diversification: Since a mutual fund is a collection of stocks of different companies (in varying proportions), your investment is actually spread across companies.
-This leads to diversification.
-The main benefit of this is lower risk exposure.
-Say your MF has invested across stocks of 5 different companies; even if 1 of them underperforms, the performance of the remaining four can offset your losses.
+This leads to diversification and lower risk exposure.

 • Liquidity: While mutual funds can be redeemed whenever you wish to do so, it is done as per the NAV that is decided at the close of each trading day.
 Moreover, many MFs come with an exit load which is a small penalty (usually 1%) that is charged if units are redeemed within one year of purchase.